 A REIT's net income from prohibited transactions is subject to a 100% tax.
 In general, prohibited transactions are sales or other dispositions of property, other than foreclosure property, but including mortgage loans, held primarily for sale to customers in the ordinary course of business.
 We might be subject to this tax if we sold or securitized our assets in a manner that was treated as a sale for federal income tax purposes.
 Therefore, to avoid the prohibited transactions tax, we may choose not to engage in certain sales of assets at the REIT level and may securitize assets only in transactions that are treated as financing transactions and not as sales for tax purposes even though such transactions may not be the optimal execution on a pre-tax basis.
-We could avoid any prohibited transactions tax concerns by engaging in securitization transactions through a TRS, subject to certain limitations described above.
-To the extent that we engage in such activities through domestic TRSs, the income associated with such activities will be subject to federal (and applicable state and local) corporate income tax.
+We could avoid any prohibited transactions tax concerns by engaging in securitization transactions through a TRS, subject to federal (and applicable state and local) corporate income tax.